 The History Zone starts with the story of the Edo-period (early 19th Century) founders of the two separate companies that eventually merged to became Toshiba.
 There is also a display of all the products that Toshiba has launched.
 Many of them Japan firsts and some world firsts, such as the world’s first automatic rice cooker, Japan’s first color television (from 1960), and the world’s first DVD player (it even has a serial number of 1) and DVD.

 If you are lucky enough to have a guided tour, the staff member will open up and switch on some of the vintage machines for you.

 If you’re with kids, they’ll probably be much more interested in the Future Zone and the Science Zone where there are a number of hands-on exhibits including using ozone to purify water, an RGB color demonstration, and electromagnetic coils.

 The Science Zone has a machine that will charge you with static electricity while safely isolated from the floor.
 Another machine that this writer found fascinating was the machine that visualised high energy cosmic particles striking the earth.
 Spoiler, they’re very common and they pass through you multiple times in a single minute.

-Entry is free, but due to COVID-19 restrictions, you have to reserve in advance.
+Entry is free, but due to COVID-19 restrictions (still in place as of February 1, 2023), you have to reserve in advance.
 The good news is that they have QR codes near the entrance that you can scan to register and then, as long as the museum isn’t too busy, you can go straight in.

 - 426 m from Kawasaki Station